johnmcollier/che-operator/README.md

 Then run:
 ```
-./deploy.sh $namespace
+kubectl create -f examples/che.yaml
 ```

-The script will create sa, role, role binding, operator deployment, CRD and CR.
-Wait until Che deployment is scaled to 1 and Che route is created.
+This will create a Che installation on your cluster.
+Look through che.yaml to see any further configurations you want to set.

 ### OpenShift oAuth